Removing glue from a concrete floor can be hard work! Here’s 6 ways to remove adhesive on concrete floors to help you pick the best for you.

 Oh guys, I just finished removing the toughest, gummiest, thickest glue I’ve ever seen on a concrete floor.
 And, it was rough, really rough!

-In fact, I tried a bunch of different ways to figure out the fastest way to remove adhesive on concrete floors.
-But different types and thicknesses of adhesive will be easier to remove.
+In fact, I tried a bunch of different ways to figure out the fastest way to remove adhesive from concrete floors.
+But different types and thicknesses of adhesive will be easier or harder to remove.

-So, you might be able to remove hardwood floor glue on concrete floors in your room with just one of these tools.
-You can also use these tools to remove carpet adhesive and vinyl floor adhesive.
+So, you might be able to remove hardwood floor glue from concrete floors in your room with just one of these tools.
+You can also use these options to remove carpet adhesive and vinyl floor adhesive.

 If you need it, I have another post with the steps to Remove Glued Wood Flooring.
 Be sure to watch the video on that post to see my favorite way to pull up glued down hardwood and engineered flooring.

 After you’ve removed your glued down floors, it’s time to remove the flooring adhesive that’s left behind.
-Here’s 6 DIY ways to remove glue on concrete.
+Here’s 6 options for removing glue from concrete.

 Table of contents

-Pick the way you want to remove flooring adhesive based on how big your space is, how much physical effort you can do, how much you can spend, time available, and how much adhesive is left on your floors.
+Here’s the 6 options.
+Pick the way you want to remove flooring adhesive based on how big your space is, how much physical effort you can do, how much money you can spend, time available, and how much glue is left on your floors.

 Flooring Chisel